-Because of the increasing interest in travel, many sites are putting up articles about dealing with jet lag.
-Even drug stores are sharing tips, like this email I recently received with travel tips, mixed in with discounts on deodorant and toothpaste.
+Because of the increasing interest in international travel, sites are putting up articles about dealing with jet lag.
+Even drug stores are sharing tips, like this email I received with travel tips, mixed in with discounts on deodorant and toothpaste.

 Here are the tips they gave on how to beat jet lag: